kasper/phoenix/API.md

 ## App

 Use the `App`-object to control apps.
+Beware that an app can get stale if you keep a reference to it and it is for instance terminated while you do so.

 ```java
 class App implements Identifiable